Working Across State Lines?

 - Under some circumstances, you may qualify for one six (6) month extension.
 However, operations that exceed 360 days are not temporary and do not qualify for extraterritorial coverage.

-Idaho employers with a current workers’ compensation insurance policy can request an extraterritorial certificate to use their Idaho coverage for their employees working in several surrounding jurisdictions (see the Reciprocal States section of this brochure for a list of states).
+Idaho employers with a current workers’ compensation insurance policy can request an extraterritorial certificate to use their Idaho coverage for their employees working in several surrounding jurisdictions.

 At the employer’s request, the Idaho Industrial Commission will send an extraterritorial certificate to the agency responsible for administering workers’ compensation insurance law in the state where the work will be performed.
 The agency will review the request and make a determination to approve or deny the certificate.
 Notice of their decision will be sent directly to the employer.